radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 ---
 type: docs
 title: "Deploy the application with the frontend service and database"
-linkTitle: "Deploy initial app"
+linkTitle: "Author and deploy app"
-description: "Define the initial application definition"
+description: "Author and deploy the application"
 weight: 2000
 slug: "frontend"
 ---